 Prior to joining the US government, García Tufró coordinated strategy and implementation of community development, youth, and advocacy initiatives in Latin America and the Caribbean as program officer at Freedom House, and worked as international trade and corporate finance senior legal assistant at Arnold & Porter LLC.

-In addition to her role at the Atlantic Council, García Tufró is co-chair of the development finance workgroup at the Society for International Development-Washington (SID-W).
+García Tufró is co-chair of the development finance workgroup at the Society for International Development-Washington (SID-W).

 García Tufró holds a master of science degree in foreign service from Georgetown University’s Edmund A. Walsh School of Foreign Service, with a concentration on international development.
 She has a bachelor of arts degree in international affairs from James Madison University.
 Born in Buenos Aires, Argentina, she speaks Spanish and French.